Easiest European Countries to Move to From the USA: A 2026 Guide

 A Clear Path to Long-Term Residency

-Portugal: The Top Choice for Retirees and Passive Income Earners
+Portugal: The D7 Visa for Retirees and Remote Workers

-The main key that unlocks the door to Portugal for many Americans is the D7 Visa, often called the “Passive Income Visa.”
-It’s designed specifically for non-EU citizens who have a reliable income stream from sources like pensions, rental properties, investments, or remote work salaries paid by a non-Portuguese company.
+The D7, often called the passive income visa, is for non-EU citizens with a reliable income stream from outside Portugal: pensions, rental income, investments, or a salary from a non-Portuguese employer.
 To qualify, you need to show:

-• Accommodation: A 12-month lease agreement or proof of purchased property in Portugal.
+• Accommodation: a 12-month lease or proof you’ve purchased a property in Portugal.

-• Health Insurance: Coverage that is valid in the Schengen Area.
+• Health insurance: coverage valid across the Schengen Area.

 Lifestyle and Cost of Living